davidschober/recipes/index.md

 ### Directions

 Put ingredients in a mixer, starting with wet ingredients, mix.
+Pour in pan and add chocolate chips

 ### Notes

-we use vitamix for this.
+* we use vitamix for this.
 10 seconds mixing is enough.
+* Batter can be stored in refrigerator

 ## Nonna Pancakes